My time in Ecuador was running out, and I'd yet to eat a meal that blew me away.

-Upon entering the main dining room, I was seated at a reserved table right in front of the kitchen, normally referred to as the “chef’s table.”
+Upon entering the main dining room, I was seated at a reserved table right in front of the kitchen, generally referred to as the “chef's table.”

 So this is what it feels like to be Anthony Bourdain, I thought.

-The waiter handed me a menu, but Chef Juan plucked it out of my hands and put in the order for Langostinos for 2, despite the fact that I’d arrived alone, yet again.
+The waiter handed me a menu, but Chef Juan plucked it out of my hands and put in the order for Langostinos for two, even though I'd arrived alone, yet again.

 (The girl I was seeing was unavailable that day, and I couldn't call Ryan because I was out of minutes on my phone.)